Qarj/duplicate-file-finder/README.md

 the script again.
 A message at script completion will tell you if this is the case.

-This option is recommended for where you have photos and have taken the trouble to give a meaningful description to the photo content - you'll want to keep the longer file name rather than just the basic automatically given name.
+This option is recommended for where you have photos and have taken the trouble to give a meaningful description to the photo content - you'll want to keep the longer filename rather than just the basic automatically given name.

 ## Debian / Ubuntu Installation